 - Address Bentensita, Ikkimachi Yahata, Aizuwakamatsu-shi, Fukushima 965-0003

-Fukushima Prefecture produces the second-largest amount of fruit in Japan, the fourth largest amount of pears, and is called the “Fruit Kingdom.”
+Fukushima Prefecture produces the second-largest amount of fruit in Japan, and the fourth-largest amount of pears, and is called the “Fruit Kingdom.”

-In mid-June, cherries begin to grow, and in late July, Fukushima’s signature peach season begins.
-Pears and grapes are harvested in fall, apples in winter, and other fruits come into season throughout the year, so check before you visit.
+In mid-June, cherries begin to grow, and Fukushima’s signature peach season starts in late July.
+Pears and grapes are harvested in fall, apples in winter and other fruits come into season throughout the year, so check before you visit.

 Somehow, picking fruit yourself makes it even more delicious, and you can also buy fresh fruit at tourist orchard shops.